segmentio/segment-docs/src/segment-app/app-intro.md

 ## Personas and Protocols

-If you have Protocols or Personas enabled in your workspace, you’ll see sections for those too.
+If you have Protocols or Personas enabled in your workspace, you'll see sections for those too.
 Protocols helps you structure and maintain the format of the data you send through Segment, and Personas helps you use your Segment data to build audiences and better understand your users.

 These features are fairly advanced, but you can learn more about them by [requesting a demo](https://segment.com/contact/sales/), or reading more in the [Personas documentation](/docs/personas/), and the [Protocols documentation](/docs/protocols/).